OfficialWorldcoinGlobal/Worldcoin/doc/translation_strings_policy.md

     25-31 pliko'w
     and so on

-In Qt code, use tr's third argument for optional plurality.
+In Qt code use tr's third argument for optional plurality.
 For example:

     tr("%n hour(s)","",secs/HOUR_IN_SECONDS);
     tr("%n day(s)","",secs/DAY_IN_SECONDS);